 (UPDATED) How much time do you spend choosing a username when setting up an account?
 Maybe two seconds?
-If you’re like most of us, you probably use an old standby then hop along with your day.
-But that can act as a calling card to your real identity.
+If you’re like most of us, you probably use your name, email address, or an old standby then hop along with your day.
+But those usernames act as a calling card to your real identity.

 Here’s why usernames matter, six smart username tips, and four online username generators to make your digital life easier: